Sudha Bhattacharya: Education and career

-Sudha Bhattacharya attended University of Delhi where she graduated with a BSc.(Hons) degree in Botony in the year 1971 and then proceeded to the Indian Agricultural Research Institute, New Delhi where she obtained her MSc. in Biochemistry and Molecular Biology.
+Sudha Bhattacharya attended University of Delhi where she graduated with a BSc.(Hons) degree in Botany in the year 1971 and then proceeded to the Indian Agricultural Research Institute, New Delhi where she obtained her MSc. in Biochemistry and Molecular Biology.
 She completed her post-graduation in 1973 and then, in 1977, earned a Ph.
 D. for research on regulation of RNA synthesis in Escherichia coli.
 She has conducted post-doctoral research on bacteriophage genetics at Stanford University (1977–79), bacterial DNA replication at the Boston Biomedical Research Institute (1979-1981) and studied axenic cultivation at the National Institutes of Health (1985–86).

 Prior to joining the Jawaharlal Nehru University, Bhattacharya has worked at the All India Institute of Medical Sciences as a research officer from 1981–82 and at the Tata Research Development and Design Centre as a scientist from 1982-85 to research on DNA-based diagnostic methods for common diseases.
 She joined JNU in 1986 as an Assistant Professor and set up her lab to study E. histolytica.
 She has also served on the academic committee of various boards affiliated to JNU.
 In her attempt towards recognising environmentalists who rely on traditional knowledge, she found Jadhav Payeng from Assam who converted 1,00 acres of dense land into a forest for rhinos and elephants.